My Story In Numbers

 5 year solid personal yoga practice

-5 years working with the circus
+5 years working and travelling the world with the circus

 5 months in India studying Buddhism and Meditation